Aleaume/UdacityML_P3/starter_file/README.md

 #Bayesian sampling does not support early termination

 ```

+We can see in this piece of code that the hyperparamter search is focused on 2 parameters:

+- C, for Regularization Strenght.
+We are looking here at xxxxx
+The selecting method used here is uniform, meaning
+This was thought to be relevant in oder to ...

+- Max_iter, for the maximum number of iteration.
+We are looking here at the number of iteration to be used in each run
+The selecting method used here
+This was used in order to test and assess

 Finally we create an estimator and define the remaining parameters in the HyperdriveConfig: